jWytrzes/solfran/README.md

 ## Overview

 This is a simple website made with ReactJS which main goal is to present offer of the company.
-It also has Blog page which will be used to share some news and there is also a form for free valuation requests for clients.
+It also has Blog page which will be used to share some news.
-Project has only two branches:

-- `master` is a production version of website and it is deployed [here](https://www.solfranenergy.pl/).
-This version has currently no connections to backend so there are no blog or valuation form components.
-- `dev` is a WIP branch.
-It is deployed for test [here](https://solfran-d9446.firebaseapp.com).
-There is access to [admin panel](https://solfran-d9446.firebaseapp.com/admin) with credentials: - login: test@solfran.pl - password: M0pjKc4#

-Parts of website that use backend are connected with firestore.
-Valuation form is also using firebase function to validate reCaptcha.

-EDIT: Due to client's request valuation form was deleted and the possibility to edit text on homepage was added.
-There is third branch which contains this changes and it is currently deployed on [https://solfran-d9446.firebaseapp.com](https://solfran-d9446.firebaseapp.com) insetad of the "dev" branch.

 ## Available Scripts